Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Is the Net Content Required in Metric?

-dreamstime_xxl_35852963Are you required to put the net contents in metric on your soap or cosmetic label?
-As with most regulatory questions, the answer is … it depends.
+Are you required to put the net contents in metric on your soap or cosmetic label?
+As with most regulatory questions, the answer is… it depends.
 The long answer (with references) is explained below.
-But if you want the short answer … skip to the bottom.
+But if you want the short answer just skip to the bottom.

-Over-Riding Law
+Overriding Law

 The law that applies here is the Fair Packaging and Labeling Act.
 It is the law that was passed by Congress and signed by President Johnson in 1966.
 It requires that the net weight be placed on the label, and originally stated that it was required in inch/pound system.
 The law was updated in 1992 to require that product labels also require metric measurements:

 The net quantity of contents … shall be separately and accurately stated in a uniform location upon the principal display panel of that label, using the most appropriate units of both the customary inch/pound system of measure … and … the SI metric system.
-1FPLA: 15 USC 1453(a)(2)

 The Fair Packaging and Labeling Act is implemented through regulations by the applicable government agencies.